|Last Quarterly Update:||10/10/2016|

 |Industry Overview||Trends & Challenges||Industry Forecast|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry operate fitness and recreational sports facilities that offer fitness equipment, exercise classes, swimming pools, and fitness instruction services.
-Major companies include 24 Hour Fitness, Gold’s Gym, LA Fitness, and Life Time Fitness (all based in the US), along with Fitness First (Luxembourg, with clubs in the UK, Australia, Middle East, and North Africa), Konami Sports & Life (Japan), McFit (Germany, with clubs in Austria and Spain), and Virgin Active (UK, with clubs in Europe, South Africa, and Australia).
+Major companies include 24 Hour Fitness, Equinox, Gold's Gym, Planet Fitness, and Life Time Fitness (all based in the US), along with Fitness First and Virgin Active (both based in the UK), Konami Sports Club (Japan), and McFit (Germany).

-The US fitness centers industry includes about 27,000 companies and nonprofits in the US that operate about 30,000 fitness and recreation centers with combined annual revenue of around $22 billion.
-About 2,600 centers are operated by YMCAs.
+The US industry includes about 30,000 fitness and recreation centers with combined annual revenue of about $27 billion.
+Most companies operate just one establishment.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options